Shivangi Prajapati

 • Pheomelanin: This melanin produces yellow to red pigmentation in individuals with lighter skin and red hair.

-• Neuromelanin: Unlike the other two types, neuromelanin is found in the brain and influences the neuron’s colors.
+• Neuromelanin: Unlike the other two types, neuromelanin is found in the brain and influences the colour of the neuron.

 Factors Influencing Melanin Production